Kava-Labs/kava-bridge/relayer/spec/02_reliable_broadcast.md

     PB(Peer B) -->|"y (INVALID)"| PE(Peer E)
 ```

-Peer A, C, D would consider this as a valid message and output x, but peer E
+Peer A, C, D would consider this as a valid message and output x as they
-would not, resulting in an inconsistent state across all peers.
+received x from all other peers, but peer E would not, resulting in an
+inconsistent state across all peers.

 TODO: How do we handle this case?
 Do a second round of re-broadcasting to confirm
 the output message from each peer is the same?